“The priest is not a priest for himself,

 The clergy of the Brighton Oratory serve the faithful of the South East of England at various Mass centres across the region.

 The Clergy of this Oratory exist to serve all those who call on their help.
-The Pastoral Services page describes the various ways in which faithful Western Orthodox Catholics desirous to receive for themselves and others God’s Grace in the Sacraments of the Church, may avail themselves of those holy mysteries which bring comfort, relief and sustenance to the soul.
+The Pastoral Services page describes the various ways in which faithful Traditional Catholics desirous to receive for themselves and others God’s Grace in the Sacraments of the Church, may avail themselves of those holy mysteries which bring comfort, relief and sustenance to the soul.

 Due to the large area covered by this Oratory, not all members are able to attend the daily offering of the holy sacrifice of the Mass.
 However, the Mass is broadcast over the internet but also, for sufficient numbers a priest may attend a gathering of members in a particular location to offer Mass and/or to celebrate other Sacraments.